dareid/sparkcore.thingspeak/README.md

 ### 3. Set values

 There are two steps in sending values to thingspeak.
 Initially values must be given to some or all of the 9 fields supported by the thingspeak channel.
-The example belows sets a random integer to field 1:
+The example below sets a random integer to field 1:

 ```cpp
 int rand = random(100);